fingerskier/ajar/martial/Martial Arts Programming.md

 6 Keys
-- Athleticism
+- Technique
 - Power
 - Mobility
-- Technique
+- Agility
 - Combat
 - Rest

 Concentrate on one of these keys each day.
-Perhaps do a secondary key after the first.

 e.g.

-Athleticism
+Agility
 ===========
+*Athleticism
 Skipping
 Lunges
 Wheelbarrows